matias-harari/Pop-Weighted-Internet-Speed/README.md

    <img src="./assets/3/region_panel_vis_example.png" alt="Region Panel Visualization Example" style="zoom:100%;" />

-I share the aggregated data by country, Internet type, and year [here](https://github.com/matias-harari/Pop-Weighted-Internet-Speed/tree/main/data_summary/).
+I share the aggregated data by country, Internet type, and year [here](https://github.com/matias-harari/Pop-Weighted-Internet-Speed/tree/main/summary_data/).

 ### Comparison with Global Index

 Ookla publishes download speed estimates by country on their [Global Index](https://www.speedtest.net/global-index).
 As of August 2024, their data is limited to the most recent year and does not account for population weights.

-Their methodology focuses on median speeds, which I cannot replicate using the open data provided (see [Methodology](methodology) for more details).
+:warning: The Global Index reports median speeds, which I cannot replicate using the open data provided (see [Methodology](methodology) for more details).

 ### Impact of Population Weights